thisismedium/md/docs/md.fluid.rst

 .. class:: private

-   No binding is aquired from the dynamic environment.
+   No binding is acquired from the dynamic environment.
 The cell is bound to a new location containing its global value.

    .. doctest::